-When the application reports a new current rate measurement $r{current}$ and/or the user specifies a change in the target rate r{target} , e is recomputed and then the following is executed:
+When the application reports a new current rate measurement $r{current}$ and/or the user specifies a change in the target rate r{target} , e is recomputed, followed by:

 It should be noticed that the algorithm always maintains the target utilization and searches the (period, slice) space from larger to smaller granularity, subject to the utilization constraint.
 The linear search is, in part, done because multiple appropriate schedules may exist.
 We do not preclude the use of algorithms that walk the space faster, but we have found our current algorithm to be effective.